Interim Executive Director

 Senior Research Associate

-Amanda Haboush received her Master of Arts in Clinical Psychology and Doctorate in Experimental Psychology from the University of Nevada Las Vegas.
+Amanda Haboush earned her Ph.D. in Experimental Psychology and her Master of Arts in Clinical Psychology from the University of Nevada Las Vegas.
 Amanda's research background is on mental health in adolescent, adult, and older adult populations.
 She also has a particular interest in improving research methods to be more culturally competent.
 As a researcher at NICRP, she has designed and implemented many research projects regarding children's physical health, mental health, and education, as well as children's advocacy initiatives such as Every Child Matters in Nevada and Prevent Child Abuse Nevada.
 Being a Las Vegas native, Amanda aims to remain in this city and work with NICRP to create a healthy community where families and children are a priority.

 Dawn L. Davidson